azurecitadel/azurecitadel.github.io/automation/packeransible/lab3.md

 ## Keyed groups format

-We'll add to the number of automatically generated dynamic groups by extending the keyed groups.
+In the next section we will add to the number of automatically generated dynamic groups by extending the keyed groups.
+Let's take a moment to understand the format for each keyed groups entry in the config file.

-The keyed groups all defined under the `keyed_groups:` section, and have the following format.
+The keyed groups all defined under the `keyed_groups:` section.
+Let's look at the one you just added in to group by location:

 ```yaml
 - prefix: loc